 With threats and breaches at an all-time high, IT security spending on the rise and data-at-rest encryption being identified as the top tool to protect data, why is data encryption not ubiquitous?

 In fact, the report shows that despite data-at-rest encryption being identified as the most effective method at protecting data, it was ranked last on the planned spending priorities, compared to other security methods.
 Interestingly, the lowest ranking solution in terms of effectiveness (end-point and mobile device defenses) sits at the top of the planned spending priorities for 2018.
-[See page 17 of the report for details]

 The inverse relationship between effectiveness and planned spending can be attributed to a number of factors, including cost/lack of budget, perceived complexity, and concerns related to the impact on system performance.